Vegan pregnancy and raising vegan kids

 Breast Feeding Mums of 0 – 6 mths

-Breast milk is the ideal and preferred food source for babes under 6 months.
-Formula milk is anther option.
+The World Health Organisation states that its best for baby to be exclusively breast feed until 6 months of age.
+Formula milk is another option.
 There is now vegan formula milk available on the New Zealand market, called Sprout.
 Sprout Organic’s infant formula is made with the goodness of organic plants which are a natural source of proteins and antioxidants.
 Sprout’s clean and organic ingredients are formulated to support the health of your little one from birth to 12 months of age.

 Sprout is available here >